ribasco/async-gamequery-lib/README.md

 Contributing
 ------------

-Feel free to submit pull requests!
+Fork it and submit a pull request.
 Any type of contributions are welcome.